operator-playground-io/kubeapps-bitnami-helm-chart-tile/tutorials/access-kubeapps-console.md

 Now You can start deploying applications into your cluster.

+### Deploy applications using Helm Chart

 Step 7: Use the “Catalog” option on the Dashboard to select an application from the list of charts in any of the configured Helm chart repositories.
-In this example we will deploy WordPress.
+In this example we will deploy WordPress using Bitnami Helm Chart.

 ![](_images/catalog.png)